Thursday 29 January 2026 - Annual Climate Summary for Greater Adelaide - Product code IDCKGC53L0

 Notes

-The Annual climate summary, lists the main features of the weather in Greater Adelaide using the most timely and accurate information available on the date of publication; it will generally not be updated.
+The Annual climate summary, usually published in the first week of the following month, lists the main features of the weather in Greater Adelaide using the most timely and accurate information available on the date of publication; it will generally not be updated.

 This summary includes data from observing sites in or near the Greater Adelaide “Greater Capital City Statistical Area” (GCCSA).
 The Australian Bureau of Statistics designed the GCCSAs to represent a socio-economic definition of each capital city.
 This means the greater capital city boundary includes people who regularly socialise, shop or work within the capital city, but live in the small towns and rural areas surrounding the capital city.
 It does not define the built up edge of the capital city.